-The programme uses a variety of assessment methods, including academic essays, reflective engagement with practice, and research report.
-The length of the final dissertation is 12,000–16,000 words.
+There are no formal written examinations.
+The course uses a variety of assessment methods, including academic essays, reflective engagement with practice, research report and a dissertation.

 Overall IELTS score of 6.5 with a minimum of 6.0 in each component, or equivalent.

 If you have any questions about entry requirements, please contact the department.

 You can apply now using our Postgraduate Online Application Form.
 It's a quick and easy process.

 Any supervisors and research areas listed are indicative and may change before the start of the course.